Colorado Fall Photography Workshop

 A typical day

 • Morning: Each morning begins before sunrise.
-We arrive early to work through first light and stay long enough to explore multiple approaches—wide scenes, layered compositions, and time in the aspens when conditions are right.
-On some mornings, we may add a second nearby stop if light and travel time allow.
+We arrive early to work through first light and stay long enough to explore multiple approaches, often by changing position or focal length, with time in the aspens when conditions are right.
+On some mornings, we may add a second nearby stop.

 • Midday: On select days, we gather for image review and post-processing sessions.
-These are practical and discussion-driven: what worked, what didn't, and how to improve your files without overprocessing them.
+These are discussion-driven: what worked, what didn't, and how to improve your files.
 If you bring a laptop with Photoshop installed, you can follow along and ask questions using your own images.

-• Evening: We head back into the field for afternoon light and sunset.
-Several evenings include group dinners at local restaurants; one evening is left open so you can choose where to eat on your own.
-The schedule remains flexible in response to weather, but you can expect to photograph most evenings.
+• Evening: We head back into the field for afternoon light and sunset, with the schedule remaining flexible in response to weather.
+Several evenings include group dinners at local restaurants, with one evening left open for individual plans.

 Wilson Peak at sunrise, surrounded by autumn foliage in the Colorado mountains.